MITgcm/MITgcm/verification/atm_gray/README.md

 that can be run with the same executable (built from `build/` dir using customized code from `code/`); binary input files have been generated using matlab script `gendata.m` from the `input` dir.
+Both test experiments start from a spin-up state using pickup files written after 1 year.

 The **primary** test, using input files from `input/` dir, has an interactive SST with a 10m mixed layer depth and a prescribed, time-invariant Q-flux.
 It also includes a weak damping of stratospheric winds.
-This test experiment starts from a spin-up state using pickup files (@ t= 1.yr).

-The **secondary** test `input.ape/` dir is the same as the primary test but use prescribed idealized SST from Neale and Hoskins, 2001, Aqua-Planet Experiment (APE) project without stratospheric wind damping.
+The **secondary** test, using files from `input.ape/` dir, is the same as the primary test but use prescribed idealized SST from Neale and Hoskins, 2001, Aqua-Planet Experiment (APE) project without stratospheric wind damping.